-5. Yet Another Related Posts Plugin – YARPP provides a list of posts and/or pages related or similar to the current post/page introducing the reader to other relevant content on your site.
-This plugin utterly improves the click through rates and blog navigation by simply giving the reader more of what he wants.
+5. Yet Another Related Post Plugin – YARPP provides a list of posts and/or pages related or similar to the current post/page introducing the reader to other relevant content on your site.
+This plugin utterly improves the click-through rates and blog navigation by simply giving the reader more of what he wants.

 6. WP Super Cache – WP Super Cache makes your blog load faster.
 Why wouldn’t you want to download and install this plugin?

-7. Smart Update Pinger – Plugin protects your blog from over pinging by pinging only when you publish a new post – not when editing.
+7. Smart Update Pinger – The plugin protects your blog from over-pinging by pinging only when you publish a new post – not when editing.
 I wish I could say more about it, but I can’t.
 It’s just a great security plugin, that’s all.